 To test your home water pressure all you need is a measuring jug (1-2 litre jug) and a timer, modern smartphones usually have this function in the settings.
-Next, simply follow these simple steps or visit the water pressure problems website for further details on how to carry out the test.
+Next, follow these 3 simple steps:

 To fix low water pressure in your home you need to know what type of system you’re using in your home. there are three types of systems, a Gravity Fed system, Combi Boiler and a Unvented system.
 Here’s a brief look at each system and how to spot the differences between them:

 These are normally used in older properties, if you live in an older house that hasn’t been renovated you’re more than likely going to have a gravity fed system.
 This is known as a low pressure system